ukez15/nordix-nephio/tutorials/starting-with-porch/README.md

 ```

 Once we approve the package, the package is merged into the main branch in the `management` repo and the branch called `network-function/v1` in that repo is removed.
-Use the Gite UI to verify this.
+Use the Gitea UI to verify this.
 We now have our blueprint package in our `management` repo and we can deploy this package into workload clusters.

 ## Deploying a blueprint onto a workload cluster

-The process of deploying a blueprint package from our `management` repo clones the package, then modifies it for use ont he workload cluster.
-The cloned package is then iitialized, pushed, proposed, and approved onto the `edge1` repo.
+The process of deploying a blueprint package from our `management` repo clones the package, then modifies it for use on the workload cluster.
+The cloned package is then initialized, pushed, proposed, and approved onto the `edge1` repo.
 Remember that the `edge1` repo is being monitored by Configsync from the `edge1` cluster, so once the package appears in the `edge1` repo on the management cluster, it will be pulled by Configsync and applied to the `edge1` cluster.

 ```
 porchctl -n porch-demo rpkg pull management-8b80738a6e0707e3718ae1db3668d0b8ca3f1c82 tmp_pacakges_for_deployment/edge1-network-function

 find tmp_pacakges_for_deployment/edge1-network-function

 tmp_pacakges_for_deployment/edge1-network-function
 tmp_pacakges_for_deployment/edge1-network-function/deployment.yaml
 tmp_pacakges_for_deployment/edge1-network-function/.KptRevisionMetadata